Georgia Commercial Tenant CAM Rights [2026 Guide]

 Total CAM pool: $600,000 per year.

+Lease cap: 6% of $600,000 = $36,000.
+Excess management fees: $15,000.
 Tenant's share of excess: 4.7% of $15,000 = $705 per year.

-Pro-rata share error: The 75,000 SF center includes a 22,000 SF anchor tenant (Kroger) that negotiated exclusion from the CAM pool denominator.
-The landlord applies the CAM pool across 53,000 SF (excluding Kroger).
+Pro-rata share error: A 22,000 SF anchor tenant (Kroger) negotiated exclusion from the CAM pool denominator.
+Landlord applies the CAM pool across 53,000 SF (excluding Kroger).
 Tenant's stated share in the lease: 4.7% of 75,000 SF total GLA.
 Applied share in reconciliation: 6.6% of 53,000 SF.
-The denominator inflation means the tenant is paying 40 percent more than the lease intends.

 Annual billed CAM: $39,600 (6.6% of $600,000).
 Correct CAM: $28,200 (4.7% of $600,000).
 Annual pro-rata overcharge: $11,400.